nus-oss/cs3281-AY1617S2-website/students/AY1617S2/thenaeshElango/ThenaeshElango-Resume.md

 ## Talks

-**_February 2017_ Gave a talk on Haskell as part of a talk series conducted in the NUS module CS3281**
+**_February 2017-April 2017_ Gave talks on Haskell, machine learning and ES6 as part of a talk series conducted in the NUS module CS3281**

 **_July 2015_ Gave a short introduction to Haskell in a seminar series conducted in the NUS School of Computing**